January 2019 Louisiana shootings: Incident

 A few weeks prior to the incident, Dakota Theriot was taken in by his girlfriend's family, after being kicked out by his own parents.
-Investigators claim that Theriot, using a handgun he stole from his father, killed three members of his girlfriend's family in Livingston Parish, before he stole a truck and drove to the neighboring county of Ascension and killed his parents.
+Investigators claim that Theriot, using a handgun he stole from his father, killed three members of his girlfriend's family in Livingston Parish, before he stole a truck and drove to neighboring Ascension Parish and killed his parents.
 The victims in Livingston Parish were Billy Ernest, aged 43, Summer Ernest, aged 20, and Tanner Ernest, aged 17; Elizabeth and Keith Theriot, both in their early fifties, were killed in Gonzales.
+All five victims had been shot in the head.
 The neighbor of the Ernest family told reporters that the two surviving Ernest children; aged 7 and 1 years old, ran to her home to call 9-1-1 and were unharmed in the incident.
 Police found both Elizabeth and Keith Theriot alive at their house after Keith called 911.
 Keith reportedly identified his son as the shooter.
 The couple later died at the hospital.

 After a day-long manhunt, Theriot was arrested by the Virginia State Police in Richmond County, Virginia, approximately 1000 mi from the crime scene, in the driveway of his grandmother's home in Warsaw.
 He allegedly pointed the gun at the officers, trying to get them to fatally shoot him.
 It was reported he had driven there to "hug and kiss his two aunts and grandmother goodbye" and did not fight extradition.